 The solution is to only request refunds from Google with compelling evidence to back up your claim.
 Requesting a refund with no evidence just for the sake of it is never going to end well.
 Instead, you need to make sure you send the right information to greatly improve your chances of being approved.

 Don’t risk your account being restricted because of too many refunds.
 Join PPC Protect and get access to free manual risk reviews in our enterprise package as well as the industry’s leading click fraud prevention software to protect your ads.

 See how much you can save on your Google Ads with PPC Protect today.
-Sign up for a free 14-day trial below.
+Sign up for a free audit of your PPC traffic below.